 BW: Once again, activists battled it out with cops on horseback.
 But the difference with this riot is you can watch it on youtube.

 RM: In 1992, the park was redesigned again.
 And there hasn’t been another riot.
 Yet.

-VC: There does seem to be a more of a deliberate attempt to make it more of a places of circulations versus places of repose.
-You know, one can imagine crowd control happening in a different way now that there’s all these circulation paths laid out.
+VC: There does seem to be a more of a deliberate attempt to make it more of a place of circulations versus places of repose.
+You know, one can imagine crowd control happening in a different way now that there are all these circulation paths laid out.
 But no big lawns in which people can congregate.
-The height of the fences seem to keep growing.
+The height of the fences seems to keep growing.

-BW: Chakrabarti recently toured the Middle East, and he learened that some authoritarian regimes are keeping the Robert Moses Tompkins Square dream alive, designing for control.
+BW: Chakrabarti recently toured the Middle East, and he learned that some authoritarian regimes are keeping the Robert Moses Tompkins Square dream alive, designing for control.